apideck-libraries/sdk-python/docs/sdks/collectiontickets/README.md

         "fields": "id,updated_at",
     })

-    if res is not None:
+    if res.get_tickets_response is not None:
         # handle response
         pass